gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week3.md

 #### The `Pao On` exception
 * `Pao On v Lau Yiu Long`
 	* Case Summary:
+			* ==Defendant Lau Yiu Long were the PROMISOR==, ==Plaintiff Pao On were the PROMISEE==.
+			* Plaintiff Pao On expected to provide ==sufficient consideration== for their expectation of Defendant Lau Yiu Long to fulfil their promise.
-		 * Plaintiff Pao On signed a contract with a public company to sell ALL their shares in a private company.
+			* Plaintiff Pao On signed a contract with a public company to ==sell ALL their shares in a private company==.
-		 * Under the contract, Plaintiff Pao On was to be paid with shares issued by the public company.
+			* Under the contract, Plaintiff Pao On was to be ==paid with shares issued by the public company==.
-		 * Defendant Lau Yiu Long were majority shareholders of the public company, and feared the heavy selling of public company stock by the Plaintiff Pao On would depress the public company's share price.
+			* Defendant Lau Yiu Long were majority shareholders of the public company, and feared the heavy selling of public company stock by the Plaintiff Pao On would ==depress the public company's share price==.
-		* As such, Plaintiff Pao On also undertook **not to sell or transfer** 60% of the public company shares received until end April 1974.
+			* As such, Plaintiff Pao On also undertook ==**not to sell or transfer** 60% of the public company shares received until end April 1974==.
 			* Plaintiff Pao On wanted assurance that they would be protected against any fall in the public co’s share price during the period of restriction.
-		 * After much negotiation, Defendant Lau Yiu Long signed a separate agreement to **indemnify the Plaintiff Pao On against any loss as a result of the restriction**.
+			* After much negotiation, Defendant Lau Yiu Long signed a separate agreement to ==**indemnify the Plaintiff Pao On against any loss as a result of the restriction==**.
 			* Public company share prices *dropped steeply* during the period of restriction.
-		 * Plaintiff Pao On sued the Defendant Lau Yiu Long on  the basis of the indemnity.
+			* Plaintiff Pao On sued the Defendant Lau Yiu Long ==on the basis of the indemnity==.
 			* Defendant Lau Yiu Long argued that there was **no valid consideration for their promise to indemnify**, because Plaintiff Pao On's undertaking not to sell was PAST CONSIDERATION.
 	* Court Ruling:
-		* Elements for **past consideration to be VALID**
+		* ==Elements for **past consideration to be VALID**==
-			1. The act must have been done at the promisor’s request
+			1. The act must have been done at the promisor’s *(person who made the SUBSEQUENT PROMISE)* request
-			2. the parties must have understood that the act was to be remunerated either by a payment of the conferment of some other benefit; and
+			2. The parties must have understood that the **act was to be remunerated** by *a payment of the conferment of some other benefit*
-			3. the payment, or the conferment of a benefit, must have been legally enforceable had it been promised in advance
+			3. The payment, or conferment of a benefit, must have been **legally enforceable** had it been promised in advance
-		* Court determined all 3 elements were satisfied, by looking at the substance of the Parties' transactions to determine if the alleged act was truly past consideration.
+		* Court determined all 3 elements were satisfied, by looking at the ==substance of the Parties' transactions== to determine if the alleged act was truly past consideration.
 		* Courts do not MERELY LOOK AT FORM *(the chronology of events)*.

 ## Idea of reciprocity
 *Idea of reciprocity*: Promisee who wishes to *enforce a promise* must first have furnished consideration for the promise.
-* Benefit or Detriment must be requested by the PROMISOR
+* Benefit or Detriment must be requested by the PROMISOR ==*(expressed or implied)*==
-* Though Consideration must be provided by the PROMISEE, *it need not move to the Promisor*, and may instead move to *THIRD PARTIES*
+* Though Consideration must be provided by the PROMISEE, *it need not move to the Promisor*, and may ==instead move to *THIRD PARTIES*==.
+	* *Third Party*: Someone not involved in the direct transaction, on whom the benefit can be conferred on by the Promisee as Consideration, if so requested by the Promisor.

 ### Exceptions to the Idea of reciprocity
 #### Joint promise doctrine